Stage property miniature piano thumbnail 1

 Place of origin

-This property piano is one of two originally created by Frank Mumford as a property for his marionette piano player Professor Fyodor Lethetinsky, and used by him and his wife Maisie with their company, the Mumford Puppets.
-Professor Lethetinsky was the short-tempered Russian pianist who accompanied the glamorous cabaret chanteuse Mademoiselle Zizi, occasionally threatening her to toe the line with his miniature revolver.
+This stage property piano is one of two originally created by Frank Mumford for use in a stage act performed by him and his wife Maisie with their company, the Mumford Puppets.
+The act features the marionette piano player Professor Fyodor Lethetinsky, a short-tempered Russian pianist who accompanied the glamorous cabaret chanteuse Mademoiselle Zizi, occasionally threatening her to toe the line with his miniature revolver.

 Since large-scale shows were expensive to tour, the Mumfords created shorter acts with larger puppets, designing and building practically everything themselves including their stage costumes.
 The result was a slick, glamorous, fast-paced international cabaret act that they continued to perform for audiences all over the world until Maisie's death in 1985.
 They regularly played top London nightclubs including the Coconut Grove, Churchill's, Governor House, Ciros, the Embassy, Dorchester and the Savoy Hotels, and the Starlight Room,.
 This led to engagements abroad - a three-month contract in 1949 in a revue at Le Boeuf Sur le Toit in Paris; and performances for the Duke and Duchess of Windsor; Prince Rainier and Grace Kelly, for Madame and General Franco, and for the Sultan of Oman.
 The Mumford Puppets appeared on television, and after Maisie's death in 1985 Frank continued to perform, giving his last show at the Leeds Variety Theatre in 2004, aged 86.